NicoHood/HID/Readme.md

 **Main difference is that you can upload new sketches to the Uno/Mega and dont need to reflash the firmware over and over again.**
 Before you had to upload a sketch, flash the firmware, test, flash the firmware, upload, flash again.
 Thats all gone!

-**For the Leonardo/Micro it is 'just' new HID devices, no need for a bootloader.**
+**For the Leonardo/Micro it is 'just' new HID devices, no need for a bootloader (like on Uno/Mega).**

 Note: [Hoodloader Repository moved here.](https://github.com/NicoHood/Hoodloader)